ericchapman80/mycloud-restsdk-recovery-script/docs/IMPROVEMENT_TASKS.md

             - **Performance:** SQL filtering and indexing make this approach scalable to millions of files without excessive memory use.
         - **See the README for usage details and examples.**

-## 6. Regenerate Progress File ⏳ **To Do**
+## 6. Regenerate Progress File ✅ **Complete**
 - **User Story:** As a user, I want a CLI option to regenerate the progress/input file, so I can resume transfers efficiently after interruptions or changes.
-    - **Implementation Approach:**
+    - **Implementation Approach (Final):**
-        - Add a command-line option to scan the source directory and regenerate the progress file.
+        - The script provides `--regen-log` and `--create-log` CLI options to scan the destination directory and regenerate both the log file and the copied_files table.
-        - Ensure the regenerated file matches the current state of source/destination.
+        - The regenerated file and database state always match the current state of the destination, ensuring robust resumability.
-        - Validate and handle edge cases (e.g., missing or moved files).
+        - Edge cases (missing/moved files) are handled by direct scanning and reconciliation.

 ## 7. Review Performance PR ⏳ **To Do**
 - **User Story:** As a developer, I want to review and incorporate suggestions from the open PR regarding performance improvements, ensuring best practices and code quality.
 The requested changes are on this branch: https://github.com/ericchapman80/mycloud-restsdk-recovery-script/tree/devin/1747514727-optimize-file-copy